jl908069/GUMsley_Sum/mdata/GUM_conversation_risk.md

 	Alright.

 DAN:  Wow.
-	  Who took over uh,
+	  Who took over uh...

 JENNIFER:	 Oh.
 	They got North America.
 	But not for long .
 	Oh,
 	my God.

-JENNIFER:	 Oh my God,
+Oh my God,
 	did you see that?

 DAN: Because player thr- --
 	 player three is aggressive,
 	so he's gonna like go for everything.

-JENNIFER: How do you know.
+JENNIFER: How do you know?
 	Did I make him aggressive?

 DAN: Yeah,